Kyle Higashioka Player Props: Yankees vs. White Sox

 - Higashioka is hitting .209 with five doubles, three home runs and six walks.

-- In 16 of 28 games this year (57.1%), Higashioka has reached safely via hit, and that includes multiple hits twice.
+- This season, Higashioka has recorded at least one hit in 16 of 28 games (57.1%), and had multiple hits twice.

-- He has scored a run in eight of 28 games so far this season.
+- He has scored a run in eight of 28 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.